amzn/xfer/leap/README.md

 pip install .
 ```

-Alternative you can install with:
+Alternatively you can install with:
 ```
 python setup.py install
 ```